jiakuan/gwt-gradle-plugin/doc/Configuration.md

   // Optional: Configures the GWT compiler compiler {
     //
-    // All options in 'gwt' closure can be overridden here
+    // All options in 'gwt' closure (except 'gwtVersion') can be overridden here
     //

     // Optional: Enables Javascript output suitable for post-compilation by Closure Compiler (defaults to OFF)